aws-samples/aws-datasync-migration-workshop/workshops/nfs-million-files/module2/README.md

 #### 1. Login to the NFS server

 1. Go to the AWS Management console page in the **ON-PREMISES** region and click **Services** then select **EC2**.
 2. Click on the list of instances and then select the NFS Server.
-Click on the **Connect** button and follow the instructions to create an SSH connection to the NFS server.
+Click on the **Connect** button and follow the instructions to connect to Session Manager or to create an SSH connection to the NFS server.

-#### 2. Verify the datasets have been initialized

-Before continuing, you will need to wait for the datasets on the NFS server to be initialized.
-The server will download three archives and then extract the archives to the three file systems.
-The process will take about 10-15 minutes to complete.
-Once the datasets are initialized, you will see a file named **datasets_ready** in the **/home/ec2-user** directory.

-#### 3. Browse the file systems
+#### 2. Browse the file systems

 There are three 200 GiB EBS volumes attached to the NFS server.
 Each volume has been formatted with an XFS file system and pre-populated with data from the previous step.